 True story: Nearly every year from age five well into my teens, I would ride the Amtrak Auto Train with my family from Lorton, Virginia, to Sanford, Florida, a roughly 17-hour overnight journey with the promise of hallowed kingdoms just beyond the station.
-Many Northeasterners call this the “Disney World route,” a budget-friendly way to get your entire brood—and the minivan—down to Orlando for spring break.
+Many Northeasterners call this the “Disney World route,” a budget-friendly way to get your entire brood—and the minivan—down to Orlando.
 (Sanford and Orlando are just 27 miles apart.)
 It also appeals to snowbirds who might not want to rent a car.

-This article was originally published in 2021; it was updated on August 16, 2022, with current sale information.
+This article was originally published in 2021; it was updated on June 2, 2023, with current sale information.